 If you’re worried about setting the size of balloon lettering suitably for your own comic project, you could use a trick I’ve relied on in the past to work it out.
 Simply scan a page of a comic you like the lettering design of into your computer.
 You’ll have to crop this and tidy it up in Photoshop, but that’s nothing to worry about.
 Just aim to crop to the edges of your scanned page as tightly as possible.

 One final point that’s worth making here is that it’s sometimes a good idea to boost your point size by a point or two if your project is a web comic or other online-only kind of thing.
 Sometimes, for reasons I’m not clever or technically savvy enough to explain, what looks good on a printed page doesn’t often look so good on a monitor screen or tablet.
+Post production processes can render text that would be clearly legible on a printed page borderline illegible.

 I hope all the above is useful!